n-1991/academic-kickstart/content/authors/admin/_index.md

   url: "https://www.amse-aixmarseille.fr/en"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include studying decision making under uncertainty, modeled using stochastic processes, with a focus on firm dynamics and environmental economics.
+# bio: My research interests include studying decision making under uncertainty, modeled using stochastic processes, with a focus on firm dynamics and environmental economics.

 interests:
 - Environmental and Resource Economics
-- Industrial Organization
+- Development Economics
 - Uncertainty and Risk

 education: